 For the making of Brigham Young, Frontiersman, Twentieth Century Fox consulted with Church historians and leaders, including President Heber J. Grant.

 Dean Jagger donated his awards, personal papers, and memorabilia to the Harold B. Lee Library at Brigham Young University.

 Actress and mother of four Kelly Packard got her start in Hollywood at a young age, with guest appearances on television shows like The Wonder Years and Blossom.
 She is best known for her roles as Tiffany Smith on California Dreams, April Giminski on Baywatch, and as co-host of Ripley's Believe It or Not!

 Packard joined the Church as a teenager, and in 1997, she married Darrin Privett in the temple.

-Last year, during an appearance on Celebrity Wife Swap, Packard addressed her family's LDS faith saying, "We do not allow any alcohol, coffee, tea, or tobacco in the house.
+In 2013 during an appearance on Celebrity Wife Swap, Packard addressed her family's Latter-day Saint faith saying, "We do not allow any alcohol, coffee, tea, or tobacco in the house.
 We have rules.
 With our kids, we limit the amount of time of television they watch and what they wear.
 I want them to grow up as kids.
 I don't want them to be exposed to anything before they have to be."

 One night, Arthur "Killer" Kane, former guitar bassist for the '70s punk rock group New York Dolls, was watching TV when the movie Scrooged started playing.
 When he saw former bandmate David Johansen with a role in the movie, Kane's jealousy and anger spiraled so out of control that he attempted suicide by jumping out of a third-story window.
 But his attempt failed when he landed on an awning below.